True-Products-Network/referee-fixtures/README.md

 # Referee Fixture Hub

-All your referee fixtures in one place.
+All your referee fixtures in one place from multiple locations.
 A mobile-first Progressive Web App for consolidating match appointments from multiple assigning platforms.

 ## Features